exaco/laravel-octane-dockerfile/README.md

 ];
 ```

-## Notes
+## Essential Notes
-- Some configurations are highly opinionated, so please make sure they align with your needs.
+* Some configurations are highly opinionated, so please make sure they align with your needs.
-- Laravel Octane logs request information only in the `local` environment.
+* Laravel Octane logs request information only in the `local` environment.
-- Be mindful of the contents of the `.dockerignore` file.
+* Be mindful of the contents of the `.dockerignore` file.

 ## ToDo
-- [ ] Add Docker Compose
+- [x] Add Docker Compose
 - [x] Add support for PHP 8.4
 - [x] Add support for worker mode
 - [x] Build assets with Bun